OfficeDev/office-ui-fabric-core/ghdocs/BUILDING.md

 ###gulp

-Use this task to build Fabric once after you've made changes.
-This task will build all parts of Fabric and move all changed files into `/dist/`.
-Every time you make changes, re-run this task.
+Use this task to manually build Fabric after you've made changes.
+This task will build all parts of Fabric and move the changed files into `/dist/`.

 ###gulp watch

-Use this tak to build Fabric after you make any changes.
-This task will build all parts of Fabric, and then rerun every time you make a change to any of the following folders:
+Use this task to automatically build Fabric whenever you make any changes within any of the following folders:
 - `/src/components/`
 - `/src/less/`
 - `/src/samples/`